Computers in the Classrooms

 Surviving the Holocaust: Yaakov Hollander's Story

 Ya'akov Hollander was a ten-year-old boy living in Krakow, Poland, when WWII broke out.
 Deported from his home and eventually crammed into the Krakow ghetto, where everyone in his family was murdered by the German Nazis.
-This 2:37 long video is in Hebrew with English subtitles.
+This video is in Hebrew with English subtitles.
 It features an interview with him and quite compelling for students to watch to get a look at what happened from the standpoint of one of survivors.
-There are other such stories on this site.
+(02:36)

 ISS Update - August 31, 2011